MIT-DB-Class/go-db-2024/lab1.md

 Assuming you follow our outline, there are five non-trivial methods to implement:

 1. `insertTuple()` : This method should add a tuple to the page if there is space.
 Because a heap file is unordered, it can be inserted in any free slot.
+After inserting a tuple on a page, you should mark it dirty.

 2. `deleteTuple()` : Delete a specific tuple from the page.
 Note that this method takes a specific recordID (or "rid") to delete.  recordID is an empty interface; you are free to use any struct you like for the rid, but for a heap file a rid would typically include the page number and the slot number on the page.
 The page number would typically be the offset in the heap file of the page, and the slot number would likely by the position of the tuple in the in-memory slice of tuples on the page.
 You will set the rid field of the tuples you return from your iterator.
 Your heap file implementation should use this rid to identify the specific page to delete from, and then pass the rid into this method so that you can delete the appropriate tuple.
 Note that if you choose to represent a page in memory as a slice of tuples, and the slot in the rid is the position in the slice, you should take care to not cause the rid to change when you perform the deletion.
 One way to achieve this is to set the position in the slice to nil (rather than creating a new slice with the deleted tuple removed from it), but many implementations are possible.
+After deleting a tuple from a page, you should mark it dirty.

 3. `toBuffer()` : Serialize the pages to a `bytes.Buffer` object for saving to disk, using the `binary.Write()` method to encode the header and the `writeTo()` method from your tuple implementation.
 Note that the header includes the number of used slots, but does not encode which slots are empty and which are not.
 This is ok, because, in GoDB you do not need to preserve the record ids of records when they are written out (so a particular tuple's rid may change after it is written and then read back.)